shakahl/slimHTTP/README.md

 # slimHTTP
-A minimalistic HTTP server written in Python.
+A minimalistic and flexible HTTP server.
+Manipulate headers, protocol, payloads and session states..

 ## Supports

  * vhosts
+ * keep-alive
  * ssl/tls
  * websocket if a upgrade() module is supplied
- * configurable webroot / index files
+ * flexible configuration for webroots etc.

 ## Footnote

 It's not pretty down here.
+But it'll do in a pinch.